jongamboa17/Marketplace4/README.md

 ### Back End Stack 🛠️

-- **Hardhat** Hardhat is a development environment for Ethereum that allows developers to build, test, and deploy smart contracts and decentralized applications (dApps).
+- **Hardhat:** Hardhat is a development environment for Ethereum that allows developers to build, test, and deploy smart contracts and decentralized applications (dApps).
 It is a popular tool among blockchain developers due to its robust features and ease of use.

-- **Ethers.js** Ethers.js is a powerful JavaScript library designed to interact with the Ethereum blockchain.
+- **Ethers.js:** Ethers.js is a powerful JavaScript library designed to interact with the Ethereum blockchain.
 It provides a comprehensive set of tools for developers to build decentralized applications (dApps) and manage Ethereum-based assets.

 ### Front End Stack 🌐